alex/what-happens-when/README.rst

 Browser user interfaces have a lot in common with each other.
 Among the common user interface elements are:

-* Address bar for inserting a URI
+* An address bar for inserting a URI
 * Back and forward buttons
 * Bookmarking options
 * Refresh and stop buttons for refreshing or stopping the loading of